tiago-web/GoBarber-mobile/README.md

 * [License](#book-license)

-# 💇🏻‍♂‍ About the project
+# :haircut: About the project

 This project aims to facilitate the connection between barbers and customers.
 In the app, they can easily log in and schedule a haircut.